Skip to Content

 M

-MFD MFD stands for Multi-Functional Device.
-These devices are located in each Library and Student Computing Area and they allow users to photocopy, scan and print material.
+MFD (Multi-Functional Device) These devices are located in each Library and Student Computing Area and they allow users to photocopy, scan and print material.

 O

 Offprint A reproduction of an article, or a chapter of a book, that is part of a prescribed student reading list.
-Offprints can be requested from Borrower Services Desks and are available for day / overnight loan.
+Offprints can be requested from the ground floor information desk and are available for day / overnight loan.

 Open access (OA) literature is digital, online, free of charge, and free of most copyright and licensing restrictions.

-Overdue Overdue means that the item borrowed by you is late for return.
-It has not been returned to the Library or renewed by the due date.
-Due dates of books can be found through My Account.
+Overdue Overdue means that an item you have borrowed is late for return or needs to be renewed..
+Due dates of books can be found through My Account

 P

-Pamphlet A thin book.
+Pamphlet A booklet or leaflet.
 Pamphlet shelfmarks are distinguished by a small ‘p’ at the start of the shelfmark.
 Pamphlets are usually shelved separately at the end of book sequences.
-If you have difficulty locating a pamphlet please ask a member of library staff, they will be happy to help.

 Periodical See Journal